Making the Plan

 Putting it all together

-A behavior support plan has several parts.
+A behavior intervention plan has several parts.
 Environmental supports is the most extensive part of the plan.
 Environmental supports help to support the behaviors the team wants to see and prevent behaviors the team wants to avoid.
 The plan will also include a section on skills that the student needs to be taught.
 This section will result in long lasting behavior change.
-The behavior support plan also includes a thoughtful plan on how the team will respond to behavior incidents while the environmental supports and new skills being taught take hold.
+The behavior intervention plan also includes a thoughtful plan on how the team will respond to behavior incidents while the environmental supports and new skills being taught take hold.
 Finally, the plan includes a way to determine if the plan is working - using data.
 Each of these parts is described in greater detail below.

 Expand the text in each section below by clicking the down arrow next to the titles.